intel/neural-compressor/docs/introduction.md

    Intel® Low Precision Optimization Tool supports three usages:

-   a) Fully yaml configuration: User specifies all the info through yaml, including dataloaders used in calibration and evaluation
+   a) Fully yaml configuration:
-      phases and quantization tuning settings.
+      This usage is designed for minimal code changes when integrating with Intel® Low Precision Optimization Tool.
+All calibration and evaluation process is constructed by ilit upon yaml configuration. including dataloaders used in calibration and evaluation phases and quantization tuning settings.
 For this usage, only model parameter is mandotory.

+   b) User specifies dataloaders:
-   b) Partial yaml configuration: User specifies dataloaders used in calibration and evaluation phase by code.
+      The second usage is designed for concise yaml configuration and constructing calibration and evaluation dataloaders by code. ilit provides built-in dataloaders and evaluators, user just need provide a dataset implemented __iter__ or __getitem__ methods to tuner.dataloader() function.
+User specifies dataloaders used in calibration and evaluation phase by code.
       The tool provides built-in dataloaders and evaluators, user just need provide a dataset implemented __iter__ or __getitem__ methods and invoke dataloader() with dataset as input parameter before calling Quantization().